 Always be sure that your dog or cat is in a relaxed state (snoozing on the sofa perhaps) and they're comfortable with you touching their ears before you begin.
 It’s worth having treats at hand too, to reward your furry friend after their ear-cleaning experience.

 - For your dog, open their ear wide enough to be able to clearly see inside and to give an indication of any inflammation or discharge, or bad smell, which could be sign of infection and time to consult your vet

-- Once you have checked this out, use a damp cotton wool pad and slow and gently wipe around the entrance of the ear to remove any wax
+- Once you have checked this out, use a damp cotton wool pad and slow and gently wipe around the entrance of the ear to remove any wax.

-- Massage the bottom of their ear to encourage the solution to work into the canal of your dog’s ear
+- Massage the bottom of their ear to encourage the solution to work into the canal of your dog’s ear.

-- To reinforce that ear cleaning isn’t so bad, remember to give your dog a treat
+- To reinforce that ear cleaning isn’t so bad, remember to give your dog a treat and a cuddle.

 - For your cat, you want to turn their ear inside out so you can see all the way into their ear to see if there are any signs of infection, swelling, discharge or a bad smell.
-If there is, you will need to consult your vet
+If there is, you will need to consult your vet.

-- If there are no signs of any debris or ear wax and your cat’s ears appear a nice, light pink colour then there is no need to clean them
+- If there are no signs of any debris or ear wax and your cat’s ears appear a nice, light pink colour then there is no need to clean them.

-- When there is evidence of wax then you will need a cotton wool pad and a cat specific ear cleaner
+- When there is evidence of wax then you will need a cotton wool pad and a cat specific ear cleaner.

-- Try to remember to reward your cat with a treat to remind that ear cleaner is a positive experience
+- Try to remember to reward your cat with a treat to remind that ear cleaner is a positive experience.

 The golden rules of the trim